MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/advanced-ads/readme.txt

 7. Use various conditions to choose who should see ads (basic plugin and more in add-ons).
 8. See AdSense earnings in your WP Backend
 9. Track impressions and clicks (Tracking add-on).
-10. Convert AdSense ads into AMP automatically (Responsive add-on)
+10. Convert AdSense ads into AMP automatically (AMP Ads add-on)

 == Changelog ==

+= 1.47.5 (November 13, 2023) =

+- Fix: resolve issues with displayed ads on the group page
+- Fix: prevent a fatal error on the placement page when there are placements without a type

 = 1.47.4 (November 8, 2023) =